grimme-lab/xtb/README.md

 It is also possible to compile `xtb` with GCC (version 7.5 or newer), but we recommend to use binaries compiled with Intel.
 Successful builds on OSX with GCC via homebrew have been performed as well.
 The NVHPC compilers (version 20.9) can be used to compile for CPU and GPU.
-To compile on Windows we recommend the MinGW toolchain (installable with [MSYS2](https://msys2.org)) or, if a POSIX environment is preferred, with [Cygwin](https://cygwin.com).
+To compile on Windows we recommend the MinGW toolchain (installable with [MSYS2](https://msys2.org)) or, if a POSIX environment is preferred, [Cygwin](https://cygwin.com).
 It has been reported that `xtb` can be compiled using Intel Fortran on Windows as well, but official support is not yet established.

 This projects supports two build systems, meson and CMake.